 Because a significant portion of your RRIF will remain invested for many years, it's important that you protect your capital while ensuring that it maintains its purchasing power over the long-term.
-Your BMO Nesbitt Burns Investment Advisor is committed to helping you reach your retirement goals and will work with you to develop a comprehensive wealth plan that makes you comfortable, and commit to a long-term professional relationship providing quality advice.
+Your BMO financial professional is committed to helping you reach your retirement goals and will work with you to develop a comprehensive wealth plan that makes you comfortable.